mrkaleArduinoLib/gbj_appwifi/README.md

 #### Description
 The method returns the timestamp of the recent event, which can be:
-* beginning the connection
-* firing success handler at connecting to wifi
+* firing success handler at connecting to wifi,
 * firing failure handler at disconnection or failed connection attempt.

 #### Syntax